liamhtml/dogify/README.md

 # Dogify
 Dogify is a browser extension which checks all of your sites for instances of the filthy word "cat" and replaces them with "dog".
 Help dogify the web!
 ## Installation and Use
-Install for your browser at its respective store
+Install for your browser at its respective marketplace.
 ### Google Chrome
 Chrome Web Store: [#](#)
 ### Mozilla Firefox